soderluk/nirimgr/README.md

 Note that the `model` is required when writing the condition, i.e. `"when": "model.Name == 'work'"` which refers to the matching window/workspace/event.

 Since v0.7.0 you can bind the `floating move` command in niri config:

+Since v0.9.0 you can configure a launcher in the config.json, which will be used when you show windows from the scratchpad workspace.
+The launcher is used if there are multiple windows on the scratchpad, so the user can choose which window to bring to the current workspace.

 ```kdl
     Mod+Ctrl+H {